Pathwright includes a powerful Scheduler with Custom Reminders feature that helps you pace your learners through a Course path.

 Encourage progress with scheduled cohorts

-On the Complete Plan and above, you can publish as many cohorts as you like once you build the Master, so you could offer a scheduled cohort periodically, such as every month or quarter.
+On the Complete Plan and above, you can publish as many Cohorts as you like once you build the Source Path.
+So, you could offer a scheduled cohort periodically, such as every month or quarter.
 Your students would just need to join the next available class in order to take it on a schedule.
 You can restrict access to individual lessons and steps with start dates.

 Encourage progress with structure and check-ins